 How VoidMob implements it

-This architecture gives you:
+This gives you:

-- Optional sticky routing for account-bound consistency
+- Dedicated numbers you can keep for account-bound consistency

 - API or dashboard integration for bots and tooling